dcmiddle/sandbox/README.md

 If you are collaborating on a text file document (like this one) the web-based interface seems relatively easy to use.

+## Hint 3

+I discovered three ways of getting to this one file and i tried all three of them.
+Was only able to use the browser to update the file.
+Need to figure out how to do it using the other two mechanisms (cmd line nad Git GUI)